 Take a walk through Junction City’s beautiful downtown and read a story at the same time.
 Here pages from popular children’s storybooks will appear in the windows of selected businesses on Washington and Seventh Streets.
 The route will be posted so families can take a stroll and read the book in page order along the way.
 The stories will change approximately every two months and suggestions for future titles are welcome.
-Click here for the story route.
+The story walk is scheduled to resume in March.

 Friday Night Live (Grades 6-12)

 Teens in grades 6-12 are invited to join the Friday night fun at this monthly program.
 Most are held at the library and begin at 6:30 p.m. and end at 8:00 p.m.
 Each program has a theme and may find kids watching a movie, taking the stage for a comedy improvisation, time warp, playing a life-sized board game or dressing up as their favorite characters.
 Advanced registration is required two days prior to class.

 Children in kindergarten through fifth grade will discover the fun of learning at this once-a-month hands-on, interactive STEAM class.
 Classes last approximately 30 minutes.
 Advanced registration is required two days prior to class.
 Note: this class is presented during the Spring and Fall semesters.